 c.
 Teach Calming Tricks

-* **Deep Breathing:** Teach them to take slow, deep breaths.
-You can make it fun by pretending to smell a flower and then blow out a candle.
+Deep Breathing: Show them slow, deep breaths.
+Make it fun.
+Pretend to smell a flower.
+Then blow out a candle.

-* **Imagination Games:** Get them to close their eyes and imagine they're already at your destination.
-Have them describe what they see, hear, and smell.
-For example, if you are going to the beach, have them imagine the sand, the waves, and feel the sun against their skin.
+Imagination Games: Have them close their eyes.
+Let them picture your destination.
+Ask what they see, hear, and smell.
+For a beach trip, they imagine sand and waves.
+They feel the sun on their skin.

 8. Engage Senses and Curiosity

-Long plane trips might seem boring, but they can actually be a great chance to learn new things and keep your senses active.
-Here are a couple of ways to do this:
+Long plane trips might seem boring.
+But they can be a great chance to learn new things and keep your senses sharp.
+Here are a few ways to do this.

 A. Looking Out the Window

-Suggest that kids spend some time watching what's happening outside.
-You could talk about:
+Suggest that kids spend time watching what is happening outside.
+You could talk about these ideas.

-* **Clouds and Weather Patterns:** What kinds of clouds do you see?
+• Clouds and Weather Patterns: What kinds of clouds do you see?
 Is it sunny, rainy, or snowy below?
 How does the weather change as you fly?
-Explain how different cloud formations can tell about upcoming weather changes.
-Discuss the impact of altitude on temperature and weather conditions.
+Explain how different cloud shapes can tell us about coming weather shifts.
+Discuss how height affects temperature and weather.

-* **Planes Taking Off and Landing:** Watch other planes at the airport.
+• Planes Taking Off and Landing: Watch other planes at the airport.
 How do they take off and land?
 What are all those ground vehicles doing?
-Talk about the different types of aircraft they might see, from small jets to big cargo planes.
-Discuss the roles of air traffic control and ground crew in ensuring safe takeoffs and landings.
+Talk about the types of aircraft kids might see, from small jets to large cargo planes.
+Discuss the jobs of air traffic control and ground crew in keeping takeoffs and landings safe.

-* **Cities, Rivers, and Landscapes from Above:** See how cities and towns look from up high.
-Can you spot any major rivers, mountains, or other things?
-How does the landscape change as you travel?
-Explore the geological features that define the terrain, such as mountain ranges, river valleys, and coastal formations.
-Think about the human impact on the land, noticing how farms, cities, and roads have shaped the landscape.
-Discuss the geographical factors influencing settlement patterns and economic activities in different regions.
+• Cities, Rivers, and Views from Above: See how cities and towns look from high up.
+Can you spot major rivers, mountains, or other features?
+How does the terrain change as you travel?
+Explore the earth features that shape the ground, like mountain chains, river valleys, and coastal areas.
+Think about how people change the land.
+Notice how farms, cities, and roads have altered it.
+Discuss the place factors that affect where people settle and how they earn a living in various areas.

 B. Paying Attention on the Plane

-* **Talking About Plane Safety and How Planes Work:** Read the safety information card together.
-Explain why it's important to listen to the crew.
-Talk about how planes fly – wings, engines, and all that.
-Explain how the wing shape helps the plane lift off the ground.
-Talk about how the pilots use the controls to steer the plane.
-Talk about the safety features on a plane, like oxygen masks and life vests.
+• Talking About Plane Safety and How Planes Work: Read the safety card together.
+Explain why it is key to listen to the crew.
+Talk about how planes fly, with wings, engines, and more.
+Explain how wing shape helps the plane rise off the ground.
+Talk about how pilots use controls to guide the plane.
+Talk about safety items on board, like oxygen masks and life vests.

-* **Watching People and Cultures:** Look at all the different people on the plane.
-Where do you think they are from?
+• Watching People and Cultures: Look at the different people on the plane.
+Where do you think they come from?
 What might their lives be like?
 Think about the clothes they wear and the languages they speak.
-Discuss the importance of respecting diversity, tolerance, and understanding each other's backgrounds and customs.
+Discuss why we should respect differences, show tolerance, and understand each other's backgrounds and ways of life.

-* **Counting Languages:** Try to count how many different languages you hear being spoken around you.
-This can show how many different people are traveling on the same plane.
-What does it mean to speak those different languages, you may ask.
-This can raise children's interest in learning foreign languages.
-Talk about how language helps us to learn about other people's culture.
+• Counting Languages: Try to count how many different languages you hear around you.
+This shows the mix of people on the same flight.
+You may ask, what does it mean to speak those languages?
+It can spark kids' interest in foreign tongues.
+Talk about how language helps us learn about other people's ways of life.

 9. Use Technology Wisely